UNEcosc250/2023-reversi/README.md

 Functionality:

-* The boids simulation works: 6
+* The Reversi simulation works & plays valid moves: 6
-* Adding a boid by clicking the canvas works: 1
+* Rewind (clicking in the move history list to rewind to that point in the game) works: 1
-* Wind works: 1
+* Play with lookahead 0 appears to work: 1
-* Startle works: 1
+* Play with lookahead 1 appears to work: 1
-* Regenesis works: 1
+* Play with lookahead 2 appears to work: 1
-* Action replay works: 1
-* Mean direction, separation, and velocity works: 1 (together)
+* Test for counting pieces implemented and code works: 1

-Tests you've written:

-* At least 2 tests for Boid: 1
-* At least 2 tests for extension methods on Seq[Boid]: 1
-* At least 2 tests for SimulationFrame and/or FrameMemory: 1
+* Test for gameOver implemented and code works: 1

 Quality:

-* Overall quality judgment (functional, readable, tidy, concise): 5
+* Overall quality judgment (functional, readable, tidy, concise): 3